Comments On Torsion and MacDowell-Mansouri gravity

 \section{Introduction}

-The success of Loop Quantum Gravity (LQG) can be traced to the polynominal nature of Ashtekar formulation, this approach is independent of background structures in space time.
-It was pointed out in \cite{barbero}, that a formulation of gravity based on a pure real connection can be constructed, unfortunately the constraints in Barbero's Hamiltonian formulation are more complicated (this is the price to pay for a real formulation).
-Immirzi \cite{Immirzi}, pointed out that Barbero's transformations can be generalized and a one parameter family of transformations can be constructed.
-Classically the Immirzi parameter $\beta$ appears as a free parameter with no physical significance, but is of significant relevance at the quantum level.
-A generalized Hilbert-Palatini (HP) action containing the Barbero-Immirzi parameter (BI) was proposed by Holst \cite{Holst}, from which Barbero's results can be derived.
-The term added in the HP action by Holst does not affect, as expected, the classical equations of the theory.
-Furthermore, it was shown in \cite{Mercuri S.} that the Holst action can be rewritten as the Nieh-Yan invariant by adding the torsion-torsion term.
-In \cite{obregon}, the authors pointed out the similarities between the Immirzi parameter and the $\theta$-ambiguity that arises in Yang-Mills theories.
-Pursuing this idea, \cite{merc_rand, Obregon-OrtegaCruz-Sabido} offered a possibility to interpret the BI parameter along the same lines as the $\theta$-parameter.
-The constructions where made in Yang-Mills type theory of gravity, the MacDowell-Mansouri (MM) action \cite{MacDowell-Mansouri} with a topological $\theta$-term, offered a possibility to interpret the BI parameter as the $\theta$-parameter \cite{Mercuri S.,merc_rand, Obregon-OrtegaCruz-Sabido}.
+The success of Loop Quantum Gravity (LQG) can be traced to the polynominal nature of Ashtekar formulation, this approach is independent of background structures of space time.
+It was pointed out by Barbero \cite{barbero}, that a formulation of gravity based on a pure real connection can be constructed, but the constraints in Barbero's Hamiltonian formulation are more complicated (this is the price to pay for a real formulation).
+Immirzi \cite{Immirzi}, noted that Barbero's transformations can be generalized to a one-parameter family of transformations.
+Classically the Barbero-Immirzi (BI) parameter $\gamma$ appears as a free parameter with no physical meaning, but is of significant relevance at the quantum level. {A generalized Hilbert-Palatini (HP) action containing the BI parameter was proposed \cite{Holst}}. {It has been suggested that the} BI parameter has similarities to the $\theta$-ambiguity that arises in Yang-Mills theories \cite{obregon}.
+The MacDowell-Mansouri (MM) action \cite{MacDowell-Mansouri} with a topological $\theta$-term, offered a possibility to interpret the BI parameter as the $\theta$-parameter \cite{Mercuri S.,merc_rand, Obregon-OrtegaCruz-Sabido}.